Labor Union: Definition, Benefits, and History

 By the end of World War 2, unions were at the peak of their influence and membership.

-If you need help learning more about how to form a union, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about labor union, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.